Damian Synadinos

 See https://www.ineffable-solutions.com/improv-e-your-requirements for more info.

-Practicing skepticism involves fact-checking, being aware of biases, asking good questions, and much more.
-And it is all especially relevant with the rise of Artificial Intelligence, a powerful yet complex technology.
-Understanding AI and practicing skepticism can help us use it effectively and safely.
+Practicing skepticism involves fact-checking, being aware of biases, asking good questions, and more.
+And, it is all especially relevant with the rise of Artificial Intelligence (AI), a powerful yet complex technology.
+Understanding AI and practicing skepticism can help us use it responsibly, productively, and safely.

-Join me as I explore trust, promote skepticism, offer ways to develop a skeptical mindset, and show how these ideas apply to AI and other contexts by providing practical tips to better navigate our world.
+Join me as I explore trust, examine risk, promote skepticism, offer practical ways to develop critical thinking, and show how all these ideas apply to AI and your context.

 Damian Synadinos